basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

 3. Start each node.
 They will start as if they are each a member of their own cluster, but will retain their restored data.

-4. Join each node to our first node using `riak-admin cluster join riak@192.168.17.11`.
+4. Join each node to our first node using `riak admin cluster join riak@192.168.17.11`.

 5. Force replace each node with its old node name.
-For example, `riak-admin cluster force-replace riak@10.1.42.12 riak@192.168.17.12`.
+For example, `riak admin cluster force-replace riak@10.1.42.12 riak@192.168.17.12`.

-6. Once the above is complete for each node, run `riak-admin cluster plan` on any node.
+6. Once the above is complete for each node, run `riak admin cluster plan` on any node.
 The output should look similar to below:

     ```bash
     =============================== Staged Changes ================================